 Eat REAL will work with these leaders as they continue to make powerful changes to their programs that exceed current standards for nutrition and sustainability in public school meals.
 The certification will highlight their work and bring awareness of the meaning and value of real food to their students, parents and broader communities.

 “We’re grateful for their leadership in the movement to create a healthier next generation,” says Eat REAL CEO, Nora LaTorre, “We’re excited to support them in this next step as they become Eat REAL Certified”.

 This cohort is anticipated to complete the certification program and become Eat REAL Certified by Spring 2021.
 The bold leadership of these school districts is inspiring and visionary.
 Let’s celebrate their work in creating a better food system for our kids and the planet.

 Interested in having your school district participate in our next cohort?
 This fall, Eat REAL will expand the K-12 certification program opening up the next cohort of schools.
 Sign up to learn more here.

 About Eat REAL

-Eat REAL® is a 501(c) (3) nonprofit dedicated to transforming food in schools, creating a healthier next generation and planet.
-Launched in 2012, Eat REAL Certified is a nutrition and sustainability best practices certification program working with school district food service leaders to raise the bar and make food in schools more nutritious and sustainable.
-In the past, the organization has certified over 500 establishments in 35 states, with financial support from the Tennessee Department of Health, the Park Foundation, the Mary Black Foundation, the Campbell Foundation, Raley’s Food for Families Foundation, and the Robert Wood Johnson Foundation President’s Grant Fund of the Princeton Area Community Foundation.
-More information can be found at www.eatreal.org
+Eat REAL® is a 501(c) (3) Public Health nonprofit organization based in Oakland, California.
+Eat REAL is dedicated to transforming food in K-12 schools, creating a healthier next generation and planet.
+Launched in 2012, Eat REAL Certified is a nutrition and sustainability best practices certification program working with school district foodservice leaders to raise the bar and make food in schools more nutritious and sustainable.
+The organization supports over 237 schools across California and the United States to increase real food access and education with financial support from Battery Powered, Raley’s Food for Families Foundation, Walmart Foundation, WeWorkForGood, incredible angel supporters and special support from 96 donors through Eat REAL’s COVID-19 response campaign.
+More information can be found at www.eatreal.org/kidsduringcrisis.